 Take a Sunset Stroll Along Paseo la Princesa

 Paseo La Princesa is a broad promenade that stretches from near the docks at the foot of the city and leads to the lovely Raíces Fountain.
 On weekends, you're likely to find all kinds of stalls lining the road, and maybe even a free cultural performance to enjoy.
-Paseo La Princesa hugs the old perimeter wall of the city, and beyond the fountain continues around Old San Juan to the San Juan Gate, the only remaining of five entry points into the old city.
+Paseo La Princesa hugs the old perimeter wall of the city, and beyond the fountain continues around Old San Juan to the San Juan Gate, the only remaining of five entry points into the old town.

-The best time to enjoy the walk is during sunset when you'll have gorgeous views of the bay from the fountain and you'll escape the heat of the day.
+The best time to enjoy the walk is during sunset when you'll have gorgeous views of the bay from the fountain, and you'll escape the heat of the day.

 04 of 10